-Dr. Richard H. Tomlinson is a distinguished alumni of McGill.
-He graduated from McGill with a PhD in Chemistry in 1948 under the supervision of Otto Maass and then joined the Department of Chemistry at McMaster University, where he served as Chair and is now Professor Emeritus.
-He is the founding Director of Gennum Corporation, which became a major manufacturer of microchips for digital signal processing as well as the world’s largest supplier of microchips for hearing aids.
+Dr. Richard H. Tomlinson (1924-2018) was a distinguished alumni of McGill.
+He graduated from McGill with a PhD in Chemistry in 1948 under the supervision of Otto Maass and joined the Department of Chemistry at McMaster University, where he served as Chair and Professor Emeritus.
+He was the founding Director of Gennum Corporation, which became a major manufacturer of microchips for digital signal processing as well as the world’s largest supplier of microchips for hearing aids.